Esri/vitruvio/doc/usage.md

 Vitruvio leverages CityEngine's Procedural Runtime (PRT) to generate buildings.
 As input it takes a *rule package (RPK)*, an *initial shape* and a *set of attributes*.
 The generation process starts with the initial shape as start shape, from which shape grammar rules are expanded.
 The attributes are parameters that control shape generation.

-This section describes how to use the Vitruvio Actor in UE4, export rule packages from CityEngine and how to import or create initial shapes.
+This section describes how to use the Vitruvio Actor in Unreal Engine 4 (UE4), export rule packages from CityEngine and how to import or create initial shapes.

-## Vitruvio Component
+## Vitruvio Actor and Component

 The *Vitruvio Component* allows the user to access the procedural generation.
 It can be attached to any Unreal Actor.
-If this Actor already has a valid initial shape component attached it will automatically be used.
+If the Actor already has a valid initial shape component attached it will automatically be used as the initial shape for the building generation.
 Refer to [Initial Shapes](#Initial-Shapes) for more information.

-For ease of use there is also a *Vitruvio Actor* available, which can be found in the *Place Actors* Panel and placed anywhere in the scene.
+For ease of use the Vitruvio  plugin also provides the *Vitruvio Actor* which can be found in the *Place Actors* Panel and placed anywhere in the scene.

 <img src="img/select_vitruvio_actor.jpg" width="400">

-After placing the actor in the scene and selecting it, the *Details* panel shows all relevant properties.
+After placing the Vitruvio Actor in the scene the *Details* panel shows all relevant properties.

 <img src="img/vitruvio_component.jpg" width="400">